danielszilagyi/frigate_plate_recognizer/README.md

   # ...
   frigate_plus: true
   license_plate_min_score: 0 # default is show all but can speficify a min score from 0 - 1 for example 0.8
+  max_attempts: 20 # Optional: if set, will limit the number of snapshots sent for recognition for any particular event.
 ```

 If you're using CodeProject.AI, you'll need to comment out plate_recognizer in your config.
 Then add and update "api_url" with your CodeProject.AI Service API URL.
 Your config should look like: